Investor hub

 Principles

 • The Board holds at least one session each year dedicated to strategy, which includes input from senior members of the management team and any necessary external advisers.
-A strategic report reflecting the outcome of such sessions is included in the Company’s Annual Report.
+A strategic report reflecting the outcome of such sessions is included in the Annual Report.

-• The Board, at its regularly scheduled meetings, receives detailed updates regarding M&A strategy and execution, and Operating Company operations.
+• The Board, at its regularly scheduled meetings, receives detailed updates regarding M&A strategy and execution and Operating Company operations.
 In addition, the Board periodically receives detailed presentations in connection with the approval of specific M&A transactions, and, separately, special presentations by senior management of the Operating Companies describing the nature of each Operating Company’s business, focus, approach, personnel, outlook, and results.

 • The Board is committed to open and ongoing engagement with the Company’s Shareholders.
 The Board communicates with Shareholders through: